-Psychotherapy Change project: Duties may include assisting with a randomized clinical trial; assisting with updates and improvements to the study website; checking and uploading questionnaires; data entry and checking in Excel and SPSS; literature review; and other administrative tasks.
+Dan J. Epstein Family Foundation Center for Psychotherapy Change: Duties may include assisting with a randomized clinical trial; assisting with updates and improvements to the study website; checking and uploading questionnaires; data entry and checking in Excel and SPSS; literature review; and other administrative tasks.

 What is a typical week for interns?

 Interns attend about 5 hours of professional development activities as a group each week, including presentations by research faculty members, meetings with professionals in the field, discussions about the graduate school application process, and graduate student panels.
 The Family Institute also hosts an informal lunch for all of the interns each week.
 The other 25 hours each week are devoted to interns’ specific projects or labs.
 This may include lab meetings, individual work, and/or collaborative tasks.
 Interns will work mostly at The Family Institute; however, some work may be done from home or the library.